scalameta/munit/website/blog/2020-02-01-hello-world.md

 ## Tooling integrations

-The tooling side of a testing library is just as important as the library APIs.
+The tooling side of a testing library is equally important as the library APIs.
-MUnit is implemented as a JUnit runner, which means that any tool that knows how to run a JUnit test knows how to run MUnit tests.
+MUnit is implemented as a JUnit runner, which means that any existing tool that knows how to run a JUnit test suite knows how to run MUnit test suites.

 For example, IntelliJ already detects MUnit test suites even if IntelliJ has no custom logic to support MUnit.